Maternal Health Glossary: Your Texas Guide

 Full-Term Pregnancy: 39 weeks through 40 weeks and six days.

-Gestational Diabetes: Onset of high blood pressure after 20 weeks of gestation.
-Pre-eclampsia is a closely related condition and is diagnosed when a woman has gestational hypertension and increased protein in her urine.
+Gestational Hypertension: Onset of high blood pressure after 20 weeks of gestation with previously normal blood pressure.
+Preeclampsia is a closely related condition and is diagnosed when a woman has gestational hypertension and increased protein in her urine.
+Preeclampsia can be life-threatening if left untreated.

 Health Equity: This occurs when everyone has an equal opportunity to live the healthiest life possible regardless of who they are, where they live, or their income levels.